aiyu221b3/decoy_exp/README.md

 A certain company's stock was going up the graph for a long time, making people buy it.
 However, one morning they woke up to their worst nightmare.
 The stock drops, then drops a little more, and on until it reaches a point that they've amassed a huge loss.
 What happened? *There's a financial fraud in the city.*

-The police has hired an investigator to find out who caused this mess before they cause more disruption in the market.
+The police have hired an investigator to find out who caused this mess before they cause more disruption in the market.

 ## What This Models